Did you know the doberman exists in 5 different colors?

 Seen much less often, the Doberman dog is also born in a fawn color and a blue color.

 Blue Dobermans and fawn Dobermans are both color dilutions.
 The fawn doberman (sometimes called Isabella color) being a diluted red and the blue being a diluted black.
 These colors are sometimes discouraged from breeding and are considered a disqualifying fault in some dog shows.
 Even so it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.

 The White Doberman

-It’s common knowledge that these white dobermans have health problems and behavioural issues.
-They are known to have skin and eye sight problems, like photo sensitivity.
+It’s common knowledge that these white Dobermans have health problems and behavioral issues.
+They are known to have skin and eye sight problems, like photosensitivity.
 Beware that because of it’s poor vision and the dog being unsure of it’s surroundings, it may lead to fear biting.
 Some countries have banned the breeding of this dog mutation and breeders are encouraged not to breed for this color.
 It is seen as inhumane to the dog, due to the serious health concerns.